 I read a posting from soup-lady about making pillow cases from sheets.
 My mother did that for years using worn-out old sheets.
 If you do not have any old sheets, go to a thrift store and buy their sheets, they don't cost that much and they are cheaper than buying new ones.

-Feel free to share your own ideas below.
+Tips for Saving Money on Bedding as suggested by the ThriftyFun community.
+Feel free to share your own ideas here.

 I live in Adelaide, South Australia.
 The winters here get cold (no snow) but houses here do NOT have any form of central heating.
 Instead of using electric blankets (dangerous with children jumping on bed), we use polar fleece blankets as sheets.